Mood Disorders Rehab

 - increased somatic complaints – fatigue, pain etc.

 - being reckless or taking unnecessary risks (e.g. driving fast or dangerously)

 - increasing drug and alcohol use

-Treating Severe Depression
+Treatment for Severe Depression

-At Gladstones we approach the treatment of severe depression in an integrated, holistic manner.
+At Gladstones we approach the treatment of severe depression in an integrative, holistic manner.
 Our therapeutic team is comprised of doctors, psychotherapists, psychiatrists, nutritionists, bodywork specialists and alternative therapists who work collaboratively to design a customized program for each and every client.

 Our programs encompass both medical and psychological components, and we do not discount the role of anti-depressants in treating this condition.
 Gladstones will work with your current medical practitioner to ensure continuing care and proper supervision of your condition is maintained.

 Gladstones caring professionals can help with your or your loved one’s depression call us today.